Mountain Pine Ridge

 Rio Frio Cave is the best cave for claustrophobics.
 Everything is big in this cave!
 The two 65-foot arched entry ways leave you in awe.
 Huge stalactites hang from the massive cathedral-like vault, which is part of a cave system the Maya used to bury their dead.
 Room size boulders are strewn throughout the cave and a stream flows through, forming pools with cascading falls.

 Openings at both ends make flashlights unnecessary for viewing the cave's formations during daylight hours.
 There is a beach area with a foot bridge for crossing the stream and getting to the other side, which leads to the exit.
 It is a quarter mile through to the other side, another equally impressive opening.

-Thousand Foot Falls - This is only a look out point for viewing the falls and that entails lots of extra bumpy driving.
-If you are a Birder this won't matter because this is the best site for spotting the Orange-breasted Falcon.
+Thousand Foot Falls - There is only a look out point for viewing the falls and that entails lots of extra bumpy driving.
+If you are a Birder this won't matter because this one of the sitesOn for spotting the Orange-breasted Falcon.

-Visitors to the Maya archeological site of Caracol, have the option of adding a stop at either the
+Visitors to the Maya archaeological site Caracol, have the option of adding a stop at either the

-Rio On Pools or Big Rock Falls on the return to duPlooy's.
+Rio On Pools or Big Rock Falls on the return to duPlooy's if time permits.

 Green Hills Butterfly Ranch

-You can combine this visit with Barton Creek Cave, a Zip-Line Canopy Tour and an activity in the Mountain
+You can combine a visit to Green Hills Butterfly Ranch with Barton Creek Cave Canoeing, and a Zip-Line Canopy Tour

 San Ignacio Town